NeonArray/aaronarney.dev/src/posts/azure-devops-pipeline-shopify.md

 1. Changed the `Agent Pool` to a mac, then ubuntu, and VS2017...thinking maybe the script was choking when it hit the `&&` operator in my script for some reason.
 2. Changed the node version.
-3. Wrote a bash script that executed all of the commands instead of using individual tasks.
+3. Wrote a bash script that executed all the commands instead of using individual tasks.
 4. Upgraded slate-tools to the latest beta version.
 5. Many others..

 Then it hit me like a ton of bricks.
 The reason I couldn't reproduce this error locally, was that I have used slate-tools a ton.
 When you first build a theme with the slate-tools, Shopify asks if they can collect data from you using a prompt.
-Once you answer that question, a `.slaterc` file is generated and stored on the root of your OS.
+Once you answer that question, a `.slaterc` file generates and stored on the root of your OS.
 Since this file was present, I was never asked again - even though I cleared all global packages from my system, did `yarn cache clean`, among other things.

 Now it all made sense.
-Since a new container is spun up to run my scripts, it will never save a `.slaterc` file locally.
-Thus the question will always be asked "can we fucking collect analytics from you," with the task runner never being able to answer.
-Instead it aborts the script and fails, even with the `--skipPrompts` flag!
+Since a new container's spun up to run my scripts, it will never save a `.slaterc` file locally.
+Thus, the question will always be asked "can we fucking collect analytics from you," with the task runner never being able to answer.
+Instead, it aborts the script and fails, even with the `--skipPrompts` flag!

 ## Solution